 1 2.1.5.
 ACE Transfers 2 3 The Sector Manager will track and conduct all ACE transfers between 4 members and with other sectors.
 5 6 2.2.
 Monitoring 7 2.2.1.
 Monitoring 8 9 All participating vessels will send a legible copy of the VTR and the 10 dealer's weigh-out receipt to the Sector Manager within 24 hours of the 11 end of every trip.
 12 13 All participating vessels will transmit the Trip Start and Trip End Hail to 14 NMFS.
 15 16 All participating vessels will participate fully in the Northeast Fishery 17 Observer Program and At Sea Monitoring Program 18 2.2.2.
 Sector Reporting to NMFS 19 20 The Sector will report weekly to NMFS as required using data collected 21 from vessels, VTRs, (and eVTRs when authorized), dealer reports, 22 observer reports and any other data available.
-23 24 The reporting frequency for the sector manager's ACE Status Report will 25 be increased to daily when 90% of any of the sector's ACEs is reached.
+23 observer reports and any other data available.
+24 The reporting frequency for the sector manager's ACE Status Report will 25 be increased to daily when 90% of any of the sector's ACEs is reached.
 26 The Sector Manager, or a designated representative, must notify NMFS 27 immediately by email if the threshold that triggers daily reporting has been 28 reached.
 During the period when a sector has reached or exceeded 90% of 29 any of its ACEs, daily ACE Status Reports must be submitted only on a day 30 when a member vessel lands, or when the sector engages in an ACE transfer 31 of a stock that is exceeding the 90% threshold.
 An alternative threshold for 32 increasing reporting frequency may be implemented during FYs 2017 and 33 2018 if agreed upon by the sector and NMFS.
-34 2010 il agreed apoil by the sector and third b.
-35 The Sector will submit required reports using the format and procedures 36 prescribed by NMFS.
-30 37 presented by minis.
-Weakly reports must include any enforcement or reporting compliance 38 Weekly reports must include any enforcement or reporting compliance 39 40 issues, including violations of Operations Plans (exclusive of defined 40 administrative provisions), violations of regulations, or general problems 41 with monitoring or sector operations during the reporting period.
+34 2010 if agreed upon by the sector and rains at 35 The Sector will submit required reports using the format and procedures 36 prescribed by NMFS.
+37 presented by Tviri Si 38 Weekly reports must include any enforcement or reporting compliance 39 issues, including violations of Operations Plans (exclusive of defined 40 administrative provisions), violations of regulations, or general problems 41 with monitoring or sector operations during the reporting period.
 42 2.2.3.
-Plan for notifying NMFS once an ACE threshold has been reached 43 2.2.5.
-That for notifying typing typing once an field unconoice has been reached rJ
+Plan for notifying NMFS once an ACE threshold has been reached 43